RHS Level 3 Certificate in the Principles of Garden Planning, Construction and Planting

 What else do I need to know?

-Our candidates enjoy a high level of success in RHS examinations, with over 90% passing on the first attempt and approximately half of those passing with commendation (that means they achieve 70% or more in the exam).
+Our candidates enjoy a high level of success in these RHS examinations, with over 80% passing on the first attempt and approximately half of those passing with commendation (that means they achieve 70% or more in the exam).

 What can I do after completing this course?